Jefferson, Louisiana

 Jefferson is a census-designated place (CDP) in Jefferson Parish, Louisiana, United States, on the north side (referred to as the "East Bank") of the Mississippi River.
 Jefferson is part of the New Orleans–Metairie–Kenner metropolitan statistical area.
 The population was 11,193 at the 2010 census, and 10,533 in 2020.
 It is often known by locals as "Old Jefferson" (to distinguish itself from the rest of Jefferson Parish), but should not be confused with Old Jefferson in East Baton Rouge Parish, Louisiana.

 History

 Early French colonial documents show what would become Jefferson as part of the "Tchoupitoulas Coast" of Native American settlement.
 In the French and Spanish colonial era it was divided into a series of plantations with boundary lines perpendicular to the Mississippi River.

 In the American Civil War, Camp Parapet was built originally by Confederate forces to defend New Orleans from an attack from the upriver side.
-After the Union liberated the city sailing up from downriver, U.S. troops expanded the fortifications to defend from Confederate counterattacks which never came.
+After the Union liberated the city sailing up from downriver, U.S. troops expanded the fortifications to defend against Confederate counterattacks which never came.